-- Possiblitity of distorted eye tracking results, when combining it with thinking aloud method.
+- Possibility of distorted eye tracking results, when combining it with thinking aloud method.

 Thinking-Aloud: Is a usability method in which your users speak their thoughts out loud.
-It helps you understand the behaviour of your users.
+It helps you understand the behavior of your users.

-Surveys and questionnaire: Users can rate your products and answer specific follow up questions after they have completed their tasks.
+Surveys and questionnaires: Users can rate your products and answer specific follow-up questions after they have completed their tasks.

 - Good understanding of the testers’ world of thought.